Understanding the Threat Graph

 Example: Workload Issues

-Select a runtime workload, such as an 'haproxy' container, to list the issues detected against that asset:
+Select a runtime workload, such as a host, to list the issues detected against that asset:

 |Threat Graph - Investigate Workload Issues|